-This program of interdisciplinary study prepares students who wish to more fully understand the behaviors of people within organizations and the human aspects of management.
+This program of interdisciplinary study prepares students who wish to more fully understand organizations and the behaviors of people within them.

-This program may be combined with elective study in management or other disciplines, and forms a foundation for students who are interested in managing organization change initiatives.
+This program may be combined with elective study in business management, psychology or other disciplines, and forms a foundation for students who are interested in managing organizational change initiatives.
 This major also prepares students who wish to undertake graduate study in various areas of organization studies or management.

-Students completing the Management, Marketing, or Organizational Behavior major will be able to:
+Students completing the Organizational Leadership major will be able to: